Academic Sustainability Designation

 - Sustainability-focused courses (T1) explicitly concentrate on at least three of the following topics and the potential relationships between them.

 - Sustainability-related course (T2) focus on one of the following topics and perhaps contemplate connections to other topics.

-- Investigation and evaluation of the complex global systems in which sustainability exists (e.g. laws, economics, policies).
+- Investigation and evaluation of the complex global systems in which sustainability exist (e.g. laws, economics and policies)

-- Analysis and engagement with other cultural perspectives to build an understanding around how they relate to sustainability.
+- Analysis of and engagement with other cultural perspectives to build an understanding around how they relate to sustainability

 - Development of a "Sense of Place," including a better understanding of the many possible connections to one's surroundings and community